Booming sales for Woodward’s ‘Fear,’ Trump presidency book

 NEW YORK — Bob Woodward’s “Fear” is spreading quickly.

-Woodward’s account of a dysfunctional Trump White House has already sold more than 750,000 copies, Simon & Schuster announced Wednesday, the day after the book arrived in stores.
+Woodward’s account of a dysfunctional Trump White House has already sold more than 750,000 copies, Simon & Schuster announced Wednesday, a day after the book arrived in stores.

 “Fear” is virtually assured of joining Michael Wolff’s “Fire and Fury” as a million-selling takedown of Trump.
 The pace of sales, which include print, e-books and an audio edition, is among the fastest in memory for a nonfiction work.
 In 2004, Bill Clinton’s memoir “My Life” sold more than 1 million copies within eight days.